 |B L||W W||W||Family||Latin Name|

 |12" 30.5cm||18" 45.7cm||4.2oz 119.1g||Columbidae||Zenaida macroura|

-Distribution; Common summer breeders from Nova Scotia, west, through all the southern regions of the Canadian provinces to British Columbia.
-Year around breeder through most of the US states, except an area of the northern mid-west, from California to Florida, with an apparent likness to the warmer climates.
-Seen throughout the Mexican landscapes, does prefer an open country setting, and many of the Caribbean Islands.
+Distribution: Common summer breeders from Nova Scotia, west through all the southern regions of the Canadian provinces to British Columbia.
+Year-round breeder through most of the US states, except an area of the northern mid-west, from California to Florida, with an apparent like to the warmer climates.
+Seen throughout the Mexican landscapes, does prefer an open country setting, and many of the Caribbean islands.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Whos Who has proudly been bringing Canadas iconic wildlife directly into Canadians homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.